Dirac equation for embedded 4-geometries: Motivation

 One of the most important problems in modern cosmology is the fact that according to the Friedmann model the Universe started with the singularity.
 It is expected that once the consistent description of General Relativity with Quantum Mechanics is obtained the singularity will be removed.

 In the 60' DeWitt \cite{DeWitt} addressed this problem by assuming that the wave functional satisfying the Wheeler-DeWitt equation should be zero whenever the singularity occurs at classical level.
 In the case of a Friedmann Universe this implies that the wave function should vanish for the scale factor $a=0$.
 DeWitt's assumption is an example of one of several boundary conditions (e.g. the no-boundary condition \cite{hh}, the tunneling condition \cite{vilenkin} the symmetric condition \cite{zeh} - see \cite{rev1,rev2} for a review on this subject) which one could set to argue that the singularity can be avoided.
 More recently, it has been pointed out that this aim can be also achieved by using techniques of loop quantum gravity \cite{bojowald}, by considering mini-superspace models in $D=11$ supergravity \cite{KKN} or in (string theory inspired) brane models where one addresses this problem from a different perspective in which the Big Bang is identified with brane collisions (for a review see \cite{Jean1,Jean2}).
+All of the above approaches, although different in details, represent certain attempts to apply laws of Quantum Mechanics in gravitational systems.
+It should be noted however that the true solutions of the problem may lie in modifying Quantum Mechanics itself \cite{thooft}.

 A similar singularity formation also takes place in much simpler systems of extended objects forming minimal manifolds embedded in Minkowski spacetime.
 These objects will in most cases collapse to a point after a finite time (there are exceptions e.g. when they rotate which can prevent the collapse: a rotating closed string on a plane \cite{string,jens1} or a rotating flat torus in $\mathbb{R}^4$ \cite{sasha}).
 In this paper we firstly discuss minimal manifolds (Section 2) and then proceed to more general geometries (Section 3).